Show transcript Play Pause

 Participants: maximum 20, minimum 2 accompanying persons

-How does a boat lift work?
-Let's try it out.
-How did a family live and work on board a motorised cargo ship?
-We go into the hold of the MV "Franz-Christian".
+How does a shiplift work?
+Let’s find out.
+How did a family live and work aboard a motorised cargo ship?
+We’ll make our way down into the cargo hold of the MS “Franz-Christian.”

-The ship's hoist offers people with visual impairments many ways to maximise their range of perception.
-Touching and feeling materials with the hands (diving suit), feeling movement with the body (movement of the ship), walking distances (length of the trough), hearing noises and voices (ambient sound in the ship's hull / in the machine hall), in conjunction with explanations, allow visitors to combine a variety of intense impressions into a vivid image of the ship's hoist.
+The shiplift provides people with visual impairments myriad ways to maximise sensory perception.
+Touching and feeling materials by hand (diving suit), sensing motion with the body (movement of the ship), treading distances (length of the trough), listening to sounds and voices (ambient sound in the ship’s hull / the machine hall), these direct experiences combined with explanations allow visitors to assemble varied impressions into a vivid understanding of the shiplift.

 The ship's hoist - technology and history